technotrans SE (ETR:TTR1)

 Frank Dernesch

+Thank you very much, Carlos.
+Let's turn again to Marie-Thérèse.
+I have unmuted you right now.
+Can you try it, please?
+Yeah, does it work?
+It seems not to work correctly.
+We will give it a third try later on.
 I will now turn to the written questions we received.
-The first comes from Milko Brinkmann.
-Could you say something about the free cash flow prediction in 02/2025, please?
+The first comes from Mirko Brinkmann.
+Could you say something about the free cash flow prediction 2025, please?

 Natascha Sander

-CFO, Technotrans
+CFO, technotrans

 Frank Dernesch